 An examination in Subject A (English composition).
 Hygiene, 1 unit (Men), 2 units (Women).
 Physical Education, 2 units.
-Social Ethics, 4 unit.
-How to Study, 4 unit.
-Problems of Contemporary Civilization, 4 units.
+Social Ethics.
+Problems of Contemporary Civilization, 6 units.
 English Composition, 6 units.

 b) Foreign Language.

 At least 15 units in not more than two languages.
 Each year of high school work in a foreign language will be counted in satisfaction of 3 units of this requirement.